 Easing Back Pain: Mandukasana’s elongating effects on the back, hips, knees, and ankles can alleviate back pain by promoting blood flow and relieving sciatica discomfort.

 Aiding in Abdominal Fat Reduction: By generating pressure on the abdominal area, Mandukasana potentially aids in shedding fat accumulated in the lower belly region.

 Alleviating Cramps and Pain: By clearing blocked energy and restoring balance to the body and mind, the benefits of Mandukasana include offering relief from cramps and bodily discomfort.

 How to Do Mandukasana (Frog Pose) Step by Step:

 Step 1: Starting Position

 Mandukasana steps begin by assuming a tabletop position on all fours.
-Align your shoulders directly over the wrists and your elbows and knees directly over your hips.
+Align your shoulders over your wrists and your elbows and knees over your hips.